Koskinen Stadium

 Soccer and lacrosse venue at N.C., U.S.

 Koskinen Stadium is a 4,500-seat (7,000-capacity) stadium in Durham, North Carolina on the campus of Duke University.
 It serves as home to Duke's soccer and lacrosse teams.

 The stadium is named in honor of Duke benefactors John Koskinen and Patricia Koskinen.
+In 2025 it was announced that the field was going to be named after alumnus and former Duke Football student-athlete, Heath Freeman (businessman).